Athari Gauthi Ardi: Political career

 Athari started her professional career as a Finance and Administration Manager at PT Kaluku Maritima Utama in 2013.
 She was Director of PT Kaluku Transport Utama in 2015.
-Together with her father were candidates in the 2014 Election for United Development Party members of the DPR RI in the West Sumatra I electoral district.
+She ran alongside Epyardi Asda in the 2014 Election for United Development Party members of the DPR RI in the West Sumatra I electoral district.
 She had not attained success at that point.
 She ran as a National Mandate Party candidate with serial number 1 for DPR RI members in the same area in the 2019 election.

 At the age of 27 on 1 October 2019, she was elected to be a member of the DPR RI for the 2019–2024 term.
 She joined Nevi Zuairina, Lisda Hendrajoni, and Rezka Oktoberia as the four women from the West Sumatra region who are eligible to serve in the Indonesian House of Representatives.
 She received a total of 82,982 valid votes in the 2019 election.
 Several initiatives that Athari hopes to introduce to West Sumatra with success are Community Sanitation (Sanimas), Rural Sanitation (Sanides), Islamic Boarding (Sanitren), and many more.

 On 8 August 2022, Athari turned over infrastructure activity support at Sijunjung at the Pancasila Building, Sijunjung.
 She stated that the result of our cooperation with the West Sumatra DPRD, the Sijunjung Government, and the Sijunjung DPRD is the support of infrastructure activities for Sijunjung Regency in 2022.

 In honour of the Youth Pledge, Athari asked everyone to get ready to embrace Indonesia's demographic growth in 2045, which will mark precisely 100 years of the country's independence on 29 October 2023.
 She asserts that Indonesia's youth need to be ready to act as change agents in the country's growth.
 Additionally, she urged the people to be mindful of the wave of the productive age since, in Athari's opinion, the demographic growth will have a disastrously opposite effect.